A-Soltani255/Kubespray/airgapped-kubespray-runbook (3).md

-# Air‑Gapped Kubernetes with Kubespray — Complete Runbook
+# Air‑Gapped Kubernetes with Kubespray — Complete Instruction
 _Last updated: 2025-08-16 14:07:51 UTC_

 ## Introduction:
-This runbook documents—end-to-end—how to build and operate a Kubernetes 1.33.3 cluster on Rocky Linux 9 in a fully air-gapped (offline) environment using Kubespray and Sonatype Nexus.
+This document documents—end-to-end—how to build and operate a Kubernetes 1.33.3 cluster on Rocky Linux 9 in a fully air-gapped (offline) environment using Kubespray and Sonatype Nexus.
 It is written from a real, working deployment and includes all practical details you need to reproduce the outcome: mirroring RPMs and container images, staging Kubernetes binaries, teaching containerd to use your HTTP registry mirrors, pinning versions, disabling non-essential add-ons, and validating the final cluster.

 The environment used throughout:
 - Control plane: master1 (192.168.154.134) — single-node control plane with collocated etcd